gouhongshen/docs/storage_usage.md

        and ckp is also constrained by the minimal updates count restrict
      2. cost
         through this approach, can circumvent `join` and subscription, by adding a little complication to ckp.
-    3. trigger condition
+    3. The trigger condition
-        need a new way to request cn for storage usage statistics after discarding `show accounts`.
+        needs a new way to request cn for storage usage statistics after discarding `show accounts`.

         candidate: `mo_ctl`